Office of Medicare Hearings and Appeals (OMHA), Health and Human Services (HHS).

 IV.
 OCPM Releases for October 2019 Through March 2020

 The OCPM is used by OMHA adjudicators and staff to administer the OMHA program.
 It offers day-to-day operating instructions, policies, and procedures based on statutes and regulations, and OMHA directives.

-The following is a list and description of OCPM provisions that were issued or revised in the three-month period of January through March 2019.
+The following is a list and description of OCPM provisions that were issued or revised in the period of October 2019 through March 2020.
 This information is available on our website at https://www.hhs.gov/about/agencies/omha/the-appeals-process/case-processing-manual/index.html.

 End Supplemental Information